Dynatrace/obslab-llm-observability/README.md

 ### What Happens Next?

-- The application will request information for your destination from OpenAI using ChatGPT 3.5.
+- The application will request information for your destination from OpenAI using ChatGPT 4o mini.
 - A result will be returned from OpenAI
 - The result is cached in the weviate vector cache